keithbsmiley-other/emilysite/_posts/2021-2-05-sitting-is-the-new-smoking.md

 Math time:
 If you sit for 10 hours a day and sleep for 8.
 That’s 18 hours a day of no physical activity.
 That leaves 6 hours for physical activity.

 Notice how I said physical activity and not exercise?
 You can prevent inflammation, and possibly even joint dysfunction, just by moving.
-If you find that you’ve been sitting for a longer than 20-30 minutes: get up.[^13] Go pet your dog.
+If you find that you’ve been sitting for longer than 20-30 minutes: get up.[^13] Go pet your dog.
 Go to the bathroom.
 Grab some water.
 Whatever you wanna do.
 I’m not here to yuck your yum.
 Live your life.
 Just get up every once in a while. _Cue the singing angels_ This is what we call: Interrupted Sitting.

 Okay, now, let’s talk posture.